miguellopezbecona/Migration-Profiler/README.md

 bash test.sh [NUMA option]
 ```

 Apart from building the profiler, it will execute it along the ABC program with some static parameters.
 You can edit the script freely so it profiles another application.
-Note that right now, it can only profile a child process created by the own profiler and not a previous running process.
 Furthermore, the test script allows you to indicate a NUMA configuration:

 * *d* (direct): uses all CPUs from memory node 0 and allocates data in memory node 0.
 This is considered a "good" case that should not require any migrations.
 * *ind* (indirect): uses all CPUs from memory node 1 and allocates data in memory node 0.
 This is considered a "bad" case that should require some migrations.